- About Us ❯

 You will be taught by passionate and seasoned graphic design professionals who have worked in some of the best design agencies in the UK.
 Their dedication to helping you bring your projects to life will give you the confidence and knowledge to follow your passions and choose a path that fits with your academic aspirations and career goals.

-With strong emphasis on details and commercial awareness throughout this programme, student will be able to generate ideas and high quality outcomes for visual identity packages such as product packaging, websites and cross-platform advertising campaigns.
+With a strong emphasis on details and commercial awareness throughout this programme, the student will be able to generate ideas and high-quality outcomes for visual identity packages such as product packaging, websites and cross-platform advertising campaigns.

-This course is subject to approval by Buckinghamshire New University in partnership with London College of Contemporary Arts.
+This course is subject to approval by Buckinghamshire New University in partnership with the London College of Contemporary Arts.

 |KEY COURSE INFORMATION|